ioos/compliance-checker/README.md

 The computer-readable name field controls how Results are aggregated together - in order to prevent the overall score for a Check Suite varying on the number of variables, it is possible to *group* Results together via the name property.
 Grouped results will only add up to a single top-level entry.

-For example, ...

-See the Development section for more details on implementation.
+See the [Development](//github.com/ioos/compliance-checker/wiki/Development) wiki page for more details on implementation.

 ### Usage (command line)

+The compliance-checker can work against local files (.nc files, .xml files of SOS GetCapabilities/DescribeSensor requests) or against remote URLs (OPeNDAP data URLs, SOS GetCapabilities/DescribeSensor URLs).

 ```
 $ compliance-checker --help